otaviof/vault-handler/README.md

 - `name.data.zip`: file contents is GZIP, needs to be compressed/decompressed;
 - `name.data.nameAsSubPath`: employ name as final part of the Vault path `name.path`;
 - `name.data.key`: employ a alternative key name on Vault;
+- `name.data.fromEnv`: instead of reading file payload from file-system, you can use a environment variable instead.
+The value informed for this option is the environment variable to be read;

 ### File Naming Convention